nicholas-long/kb/hacking/to-try-list.md

 # SSH
 - credential reuse
   - hydra with low threads
+    - old key exchange -> use patator instead
   - crackmapexec
 - restricted shell -> attempt to execute command on ssh login with argument
+- password spraying
 - really old check for bad keys circa 2007
+- last resorts
+  - in absence of website and cewl list, make wordlist with keywords
+    - hostname
+    - names of services
+    - words from nmap output?

 # TFTP udp 69
 - put files